Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 Render's free tier only supports a single full stack application (front end app, backend app, and Postgres database).
 If we want to deploy a second app, we will need to suspend or delete any other apps we have deployed.

 ### !end-callout

-If a prompt for payment information appears after clicking the Deploy Web Service button, we can dismiss the popup and then double check that the `Instance Type` selection is set to `Free`.
-By default, one of the paid tiers is selected, and we'll be prompted for payment information unless we change the setting.

 ### Our New Render App